 Essential oils offer us a wide-range of benefits – physically, mentally, emotionally, and spiritually – but it's crucial that you understand how to use them safely to maximize their gifts while minimizing any potential damaging side-effects.
 That’s why we’ve created the ultimate essential oil safety guide to help you safely and efficiently navigate the powerful healing world of essential oils.

-In this guide, you’ll learn exactly what essential oils are, how to dilute them properly (and why), and many other important safety tips and contraindications regarding topics around phototoxic oils, children, pets, pregnancy, and more.
+In this guide, you’ll learn exactly what essential oils are, how to dilute them properly (and why), and many other important safety tips regarding topics around phototoxic oils, children, pets, pregnancy, and more.
 We’ve also included a section about incense safety.

 What Are Essential Oils?

-Essential oils are the essences of plants that are naturally locked within all sorts of plant materials: roots, seeds, bark, foliage, flowers, etc. Depending on the plant, these potent natural chemicals can help attract pollinators, fend off bacteria, fungus, or insects, help trees and plants heal from damage, and can help perform many other biological functions.
+Essential oils are the essences of plants that are naturally locked within all sorts of plant materials: roots, seeds, bark, foliage, flowers, etc. Depending on the plant, these potent natural chemicals can help attract pollinators; fend off bacteria, fungus, or insects; help trees and plants heal from damage; and can help perform many other biological functions.
 They are also what give a plant its aroma.

 Essential oils are extracted in various ways, most often through steam distillation, but also through C02 extraction and other methods.
 By definition, these essential oils products are highly concentrated liquid extracts containing volatile chemical compounds from medicinal and aromatic plants.
 The important key word here is concentrated – in general, things that are highly concentrated should be diluted before use.
 Essential oils are no different.